 If you're eligible, don't wait to start preparing for your citizenship test.
 The best way to prepare is with mock interviews that simulate the actual USCIS interview.
 Start practicing now so you're ready when your interview is scheduled.

-Download Citizenry and start practicing with mock interviews today.
+Download Citizenry and start your path to citizenship today.